zesk/build/docs/hooks/application.md

 Get the "tag" (or current display version) for an application

-The default hook uses the short git checksum
+The default hook uses most recent tag associated in git or `v0.0.1` if no tags exist.

 ## Exit codes